mdn/content/files/en-us/web/css/calc-constant/index.md

 CSS constants are ASCII case-insensitive.
 Thus, `calc(InFiNiTy)` is perfectly valid.

-There is only one exception, `NaN` is case-sensitive and it must be written exactly as `NaN`.
-Both `nan` and `NAN` are not valid constants.
+There is only one exception: `NaN` is case-sensitive and must be written exactly as `NaN`.
+Both `nan` and `NAN` are invalid constants.

 ## Examples